nohli/mindful_minutes/README.md

 ## Important

 iOS will ask the user only once per app for granting permissions.
-If the user disables it from iOS settings, it needs to be disabled from iOS settings.
+If the user disables it from iOS settings, it needs to be enabled from iOS settings.